Find out how to report neglect or abuse for yourself or another adult.

 After you’ve reported a concern

-You can report a hate crime on met.police.uk.
+Report a hate crime on met.police.uk